Skip to main content

 Specialized Equipment Required

-• Electric seamer: For field-locked seams (costs $2,000-$6,000)
+• Electric seamer: For field-locked seams (specialized expensive equipment)

 • Hand seamers: For detail work around penetrations and edges